pinionai/pinionai-streamlit-agent/README.md

    - agent_id = '<YOUR_AGENT_ID_HERE>'
    - host_url = 'https://microservice-72loomfx5q-uc.a.run.app'

    `client_id` and `client_secret` are found within your PinionAI Studio application.
-You can generate a new client secret in the PinionAI Studio portal if desired. `agent_id `is the unique identifier of the AI agent you create in PinionAI Studio and want to serve. `host_url` is the location of PinionAI API server. `WEBSOCKET_URL` is to facilitate live agent chats, and will match the Pinion AI gRPC server address and port.
+You can generate a new client secret in the PinionAI Studio portal if desired. `agent_id `is the unique identifier of the AI agent you create in PinionAI Studio and want to serve. `host_url` is the location of PinionAI API server.

-   **NOTE**: AI Agent LLM keys, GCP_PROJECT and many other variables are set within PinionAI Studio itself.
+   **NOTE**: AI Agent LLM keys, GCP_PROJECT, WEBSOCKET_URL and many other variables are set within PinionAI Studio itself.
 You will need to configure these to run your agent.

    **NOTE:** Do not commit your `.env` file to version control if it contains sensitive information.
 Add `.env` to your `.gitignore`.